Modeling Ideological Salience and Framing in Polarized Online Groups with Graph Neural Networks and Structured Sparsity: Experiments

-AF-SGAE clearly outperforms the baseline models, on some years even substantially (Tables \ref{tab:auc} and \ref{tab:ap}).
-This shows that jointly modeling agenda setting and framing captures ideological polarization on online discussion forums better than only modeling one of the two.
-Among A-SGAE and F-SGAE, there is no clear winner even though F-SGAE performs slightly better and even beats AF-SGAE in one year.
-AF-SLAE performs substantially worse than all other models, which indicates that the Laplacian smoothing in the form of graph convolutions is a crucial component of the model.
+SF-SGAE clearly---and substantially on some years---outperforms the ablated models (Table \ref{tab:auc}).
+This shows that jointly modeling salience and framing captures polarization better than only modeling one of the two.
+Between S-SGAE and F-SGAE, there is no clear winner, although F-SGAE performs slightly better overall.
+SF-SLAE performs substantially worse than all other models, which indicates that the Laplacian smoothing in the form of graph convolutions is a crucial component of the model.
+SF-SGAE also outperforms SF-GAE on test, suggesting that $\mathcal{C}^*$ allows for a more robust generalization than the larger but noisier $\mathcal{C}$.